Tony Cliff: Early life in Palestine

 Glückstein attended school in Jerusalem, then studied at the Technion in Haifa, before dropping out and studying economics at the Hebrew University of Jerusalem.
 In his youth, he came to identify with Communism, though he never joined the Palestine Communist Party, as he had not met any of its members before becoming a socialist activist.
-At fifteen, he joined the youth section of Mapai, and then two years later moved to join Poale Zion.
-In 1935 Glückstein worked for a year as a building worker, the experience "immunised me from the four-letter word: work".
+At fourteen, he joined the youth section of Mapai, and then two years later moved to join Poale Zion.
+In 1936 Glückstein worked for a year as a building worker, recalling that the experience "immunised me from the four-letter word: work".
 After that he devoted himself to full-time political work.
+He also translated two books into Hebrew for money.
 By the late 1930s he was a committed Trotskyist and anti-Zionist.
+During the 1930s he entered into a fictitious marriage with a Jewish woman from Europe to secure her immigration to Palestine.
+From 1938 to 1946 he was active in the small Trotskyist movement in Palestine.

 With the beginning of World War II, Glückstein was active in efforts to oppose the mobilization of Jews to the British war effort, seeing the war as a struggle between imperialists.
 He was arrested by the British in 1939 and imprisoned at Acre Prison for twelve months.
 In prison, he met Meir Slonim, general secretary of the Palestine Communist Party, Avraham Stern and Moshe Dayan.
+In 1940 he made plans to engage in revolutionary activity in Egypt, having become convinced that the Palestinian working class was too weak and that the Egyptian working class would be the key to change in the Middle East, but was dissauded from doing so upon learning that the small Trotskyist movement there was composed of dilletantes and was not a serious movement capable of supporting him in underground activity.
+He subsequently continued his political activity in Palestine.